Characterization of qutrit channels in terms of their covariance and symmetry properties: Introduction

 \section{Introduction}

 The problem of characterization of quantum channels is one of the interesting and important problems of quantum information science.
-On the physical side, a quantum channel is the most general physical process which a quantum system can undergo \cite{sudar}.
+On the physical side, a quantum channel is the most general physical process that a quantum system can undergo \cite{sudar, kraus}, when initially it is only classically correlated \cite{ce} with its environment.
+(Non-positivity of the corresponding map indicates the presence of an initial quantum correlation between the system and the environment \cite{ce}).
 On the mathematical side, this problem is equivalent to characterizing completely positive maps.
-One of the basic results on this subject goes back to Kraus \cite{kraus} according to which, any channel has an operator sum representation, that is, for any such channel ${\cal E}$ can be represented as
+One of the basic results is that, any channel has an operator sum representation, that is, for any such channel ${\cal E}$ can be represented as

 where the condition $\sum_k A_k^{\dagger}A_k=I$ guarantees that the channel is trace preserving.
 What renders the characterization of such channels difficult, is due to the non-uniqueness of the kraus representation.
 That is any channel can have infinitely many equivalent Kraus representation.
 Any two such representations, one by the Kraus set $\{A_a\}$, and the other by $\{B_a\}$ are related by a unitary transformation \cite{niel}, that is, there is a unitary matrix $\Omega$ such that